An introduction to Lorenzen's "Algebraic and logistic investigations on free lattices" (1951): Toward publication.

-"`Ihr Wf-Beweis kann, so meine ich, kein finiter in dem genannten engeren Sinne sein.
+Ihr Wf-Beweis kann, so meine ich, kein finiter in dem genannten engeren Sinne sein.
 Das würde doch dem Gödelschen Theorem widerstreiten.
-Tatsächlich liegt, so viel ich sehe, ein nicht-finites Element Ihrer Betrachtung in der Induktionsregel des induktiven Kalküls, welche ja eine Prämisse von allgemeiner Form enthält."'} \end{quotation} In other words, the $\omega$-rule does not fit into a formal system, and this explains why Gödel's theorem does not apply here.
-But \citet[page~491]{hilbert31} termed the $\omega$-rule a ``finite deduction rule'' and this is probably why Lorenzen qualifies his deductions as ``finite''.
-More precisely, he answers on 4 May 1947: \begin{quotation} Your proposal to call the means of proof not ``finite'' but ``constructive'' acted on me as a sort of redemption.
-I was sticking so far to the word finite only to emphasise that these are hilbertian ideas that I am trying to pursue.\deutsch{"`Ihr Vorschlag, die Beweismittel nicht \glq finit\grq, sondern \glq konstruktiv\grq\ zu nennen, hat wie eine Art Erlösung auf mich gewirkt.
-Ich habe bisher an dem Wort finit nur festgehalten, um zu betonen, dass es Hilbertsche Ideen sind, die ich fortzuführen versuche."'
-(Hs.~975:2953.)} \end{quotation} Lorenzen prepares another final draft that is very close to the published version.\footnote{Two pages of this draft may be found in the file~OB~5-3b-5; Cod.\ Ms.~G.~Köthe M~10 contains an excerpt of Part~I.} Bernays sends a first series of comments on 1 September 1947 (PL~1-1-112) and a second series of comments (on a version including the final section on the axiom of reducibility) on 6 February 1949 (PL~1-1-107); the article is submitted to \emph{The journal of symbolic logic} soon afterwards\footnote{See the letter of 27 April 1949 to Alonzo Church, in which Lorenzen thanks him for acknowledging receipt of the manuscript, says a few words on its history, and proposes Bernays as a referee (Alonzo Church Papers, box~26 folder~4, Manuscripts division, Department of rare books and special collections, Princeton university library.)} and published as \citealt{lorenzen51} with date of reception 17 March 1950.
-In fact, from 1947 on, Lorenzen is already mostly occupied by his project of layers of language which will lead to his operative logic.
+Tatsächlich liegt, so viel ich sehe, ein nicht-finites Element Ihrer Betrachtung in der Induktionsregel des induktiven Kalkuls, welche ja eine Prämisse von allgemeinerer Form enthält' (PL~1-1-118).} \end{quotation} In other words, the \textomega-rule does not fit into a formal system, and this explains why Gödel's theorem does not apply here.
+But \citet[p.~491]{hilbert31} describes the \textomega-rule as a `finitary deduction rule' and this is probably why Lorenzen qualifies his deductions as `finitary'; note also the emphasis of \citet[§~16.1\,1]{gentzen36} that accessibility is a finitary concept (see our section~\ref{sec:ackermann} below).
+Lorenzen answers as follows on 4 May 1947. \begin{quotation} Your proposal to call the means of proof not `finitary' but `constructive' acted on me as a sort of redemption.
+I was sticking so far to the word finitary only to emphasise that these are hilbertian ideas that I am trying to pursue.\deutsch{`Ihr Vorschlag, die Beweismittel nicht ``finit'', sondern ``konstruktiv'' zu nennen, hat wie eine Art Erlösung auf mich gewirkt.
+Ich habe bisher an dem Wort finit nur festgehalten, um zu betonen, dass es Hilbertsche Ideen sind, die ich fortzuführen versuche' (Hs.~975:2953).} \end{quotation}